karmel/homer-idr/README.md

 	PYTHONPATH=$PYTHONPATH:/home/me/software/homer-idr/homer-idr
 	export PYTHONPATH

+After saving your updated bash_profile, make sure to reload it with the command:

+	source ~/.bash_profile

-Or, for less frequent use, you can just set the `PYTHONPATH` immediately before running, at the command line:
+Alternatively, for less frequent use, you can just set the `PYTHONPATH` immediately before running, at the command line:

 	PYTHONPATH=$PYTHONPATH:/home/me/software/homer-idr/homer-idr